• Skip to primary navigation

 • Place it into the fridge or set it in a bowl of ice water to cool.

 • Pour the cooled (but still liquid) white layer over the bottom layer once it has set.
-Refrigerate and set a timer for about 20 - 25 minutes.
+Refrigerate until it's firm enough to hold the weight of the next layer.
+(It takes mine about 25 minutes.)

 • Pour the second layer of jello over the top and refrigerate until firm.